grownjs/jamrock-guide/docs/command-line.md

 If you want to use UnoCSS make sure you have the appropriate `unocss.config.mjs` module on the working directory.

-fswatch is just an alternative to chokidar, if you're curious.

 > Probably the `.dts` definitions are not useful since Jamrock does not support TypeScript
 > at this time, but we don't know yet, you may found them interesting.